flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

 Information on how to install with the FlyByWire Installer can be found here: [Installation Guide](../installation.md).

+#### EFB Input Field Causes Mouse Lock

+!!! tip ""
+    *Affected versions: Stable, Development*

+In certain situations, if you have selected an input field on the EFB and changed your view away from the EFB, you may no longer have use of your mouse cursor.

+Please follow the steps below to bypass this issue:

+1. Open your browser (i.e. Chrome / Firefox)
+- In the URL field type in - `localhost:19999`
+- Click on any link
+- Go to the `Console Tab` shown in the browser. (**Note:** This is not the devtools of your browser.
+The page you are on already has a console tab at the top.)
+- At the bottom type in - `Coherent.call('UNFOCUS_INPUT_FIELD')`
+- Press ++enter++

+!!! warning "*Under Investigation*"
+    Sample screenshots maybe provided at a later time.
+Visit our Discord for support on this issue.

 #### Unicode Characters in Windows Username

 !!! tip ""